yktoo/yktoo.com/content/blog/posts/0397/index.en.md

 For all shipments originating from within the EU no extra charges are to be paid in the Netherlands.

-For all other countries, the Dutch customs regulation {{< a "https://www.belastingdienst.nl/wps/wcm/connect/nl/internetaankopen/content/moet-ik-betalen-voor-de-invoer-van-mijn-pakket" "establishes" >}} a duty-free threshold of **€ 22** per package.
+For all other countries, the Dutch customs regulation [establishes](https://www.belastingdienst.nl/wps/wcm/connect/nl/internetaankopen/content/moet-ik-betalen-voor-de-invoer-van-mijn-pakket) a duty-free threshold of **€ 22** per package.

 <!--more-->

-This can be {{< a "https://www.postnl.nl/ontvangen/pakket-ontvangen/pakket-uit-het-buitenland/" "summarised" >}} in the following table:
+This can be [summarised](https://www.postnl.nl/ontvangen/pakket-ontvangen/pakket-uit-het-buitenland/) in the following table:

 {{< table "table" >}}
 |Shipment kind     |Declared value      |VAT|Customs duty|Processing cost|